-Item K should show your share of the partnership's nonrecourse liabilities, partnership-level qualified nonrecourse financing, and other recourse liabilities as of the end of the partnership's tax year.
+Item K should show your share of the partnership's nonrecourse liabilities, partnership-level qualified nonrecourse financing, and other recourse liabilities at the beginning and the end of the partnership's tax year.
 If you terminated your interest in the partnership during the tax year, item K should show the share that existed immediately before the total disposition.
 A partner's "recourse liability" is any partnership liability for which a partner is personally liable.